Retirement spend-down: Adverse impact of market downturn and lower interest rates

 Market volatility can have a significant impact on both a worker's retirement preparedness and a retiree's retirement spend-down strategy.
-The global financial crisis of 2008–2009 provides an example.
-American workers lost an estimated $2 trillion in retirement savings during this time frame.
+American workers lost an estimated $2 trillion in retirement savings during the 2008 financial crisis.
 54% of workers lost confidence in their ability to retire comfortably due to the direct impact of the market turmoil on their retirement savings.

 Asset allocation contributed significantly to these issues.
 Basic investment principles recommend that individuals reduce their equity investment exposure as they approach retirement.
 Studies show, however, that 43% of 401(k) participants had equity exposure in excess of 70% at the beginning of 2008.